Trauma

 U: Unable to function in the context of the trauma response at work, in school, or in relationships

-A: Arousal increased such that the individual is in a persistent state of hyperarousal or hypervigilance, at times escalating to a sense of paranoia and profoundly impaired trust
+A: Arousal increases such that the individual is in a persistent state of hypervigilance, at times escalating to a sense of paranoia and profoundly impaired trust.
+This may be associated with impaired focus and irritability.

 Screening and Evaluation.

-PTSD Checklist for DSM-5 (PCL-5).
-The gold standard screening tool to evaluate for the presence and severity of trauma symptoms.
-This tool is also helpful in monitoring PTSD symptoms throughout treatment.
-Outside of just a “checklist,” this tool provides a useful gauge of the intensity of trauma symptoms.
+The gold standard screening tool to evaluate the presence and severity of trauma symptoms is the PTSD checklist for the DSM-5 (or PCL-5).
+In addition to focusing more on the response than the event, this 20-item tool helps monitor PTSD symptoms throughout treatment.
+Outside of being just a “checklist,” this tool provides a useful gauge of the intensity of trauma symptoms.
+The standardized cutoff for this screening tool is 31-33 points with anything lower indicating potential “subthreshold” PTSD.

 Impact of Trauma.